 What will you do next week?

-What did you think of Paper #12: Why extends is evil?
+What did you think of Paper #10: Why getter and setter methods are evil?

-What was your experience of natural join and SQL?
+What was your experience of functions, regular expressions, and relational algebra?

 What made you happy this week?